w3f/research/docs/polkadot/Parachain Allocation.md

 To mitigate c) we can reserve a price.
 Note that b) still holds in the reserved price setting.

 ### Auction Scheme
-Everyone places a DOT deposit (that must be 10% of their revealed bid) together with a hash of their bid.
-Hashes are revealed in the final day of the parachain that is freeing up.
-Unrevealed hashes result in the total deposit being given to the winner.
-It is to avoid using many bids which you have no intention of revealing if they are winning to drive up costs for the winner in a Vickrey auction.
-The downside is that the winner can use unrevealed bids to fake competition for free.
-The winner is the second highest revealed bid.
-All non-winning bids that have been revealed get their deposits back.

-**How do we carry out a Vickrey auction in a decentrliazed fashion?**
-We want to implement the auction without the presence of a dealer.
-Since, we do not aim to keep bids sealed, we could use some sort of a commit-reveal scheme for bidding.
-Maybe we also could implement it with threshold public key encryption scheme?

-**(Q:Auction economics?)**
+Lets assume we have a number of parachain slots available at any point of time.
+This number of slots increases gradually.
+We divide slots into time units of six months.
+A bidder can bid on a continuous range of units between 1 and 4 units at an auction.
+The open bids are added to the relay chain blocks.
+Bidders can submit new bids to outbid competitors.
+Once an epoch has ended in the next epoch a randomness is going to determine which block in the last epoch the auction ended, we call that block the terminating block.
+A dynamic program is going to compute the highest DOT per unit for each block for all bids entered in blocks until the terminating block.

+Candle auctions []:

-By allowing for an n-sided market to determine the cost of connecting to the system, we ensure a Nash-equilibrium between the actors in question and allow for appropriate valuation of connecting to the system.
+By allowing for an n-sided market to determine the cost of connecting to the system, we ensure a Nash-equilibrium between the actors in question and allow for appropriate valuation of connecting to the system. (?)

 ## Parachain Scaling